hamstah/apitools/README.md

 127.0.0.1 - - [20/Nov/2012 01:34:48] "DELETE /messages/3 HTTP/1.1" 204 -
 ```

+---

 ## resourceserver

 Class to implement the REST api of resources defined in a schema.
-Supports creation, update, retrieval, deletion, listing of instances and schema
+Supports creation, update, retrieval, deletion, listing of instances and schema.

 ### Usage